Mikeware/SpaceBattleArena/doc/games/survivor.md

 **Survivor** is a basic game which is a great motivator for learning about radar.

-The objective is to be the player who has survived the longest in the game world.
+The objective is to be the player who has survived the longest in the game world while moving.

-Points are awarded for every second the player has lived in the world.
+Points are awarded for every second the player has travelled in the world.

-A player's best record is used to determine their ranking, so even if your intermediate score is reset upon being destroyed, if you have lived the longest still overall, you'll win.
+A player's best record is used to determine their ranking, so even if your intermediate score is reset upon being destroyed, if you have travelled the longest still overall, you'll win.

 <a name="config"></a>Configuration
 -----------

-There is no special configuration for survivor.
+###minimum_velocity = int
+The minimum speed a ship must be travelling in order to accumulate points.